amarinovic/analytics-portfolio/README.md

 #### Literacy in Dallas County
 [Visualization](https://amarinovic.github.io/analytics-portfolio/projects/earlyliteracy/index.html)
 <br>
 *Description:* Only 36% of Dallas County 3rd grade students were reading proficiently in 2015, but a number of national studies identified 3rd grade reading proficiency as a key factor in determining the likelihood of a student's graduation from high school.
-This interactive visualization illustrates the effects of 3rd grade reading proficiency on Dallas County high school graduation rates and consequent lost earnings to the region.
+This interactive visualization illustrates the impact of 3rd grade reading proficiency on Dallas County high school graduation rates and consequent lost earnings to the region.
 I created this visualization during a summer internship.
 <br><br><br>
 #### National Assessment of Education Progress Trends
 [Visualization](https://amarinovic.github.io/analytics-portfolio/projects/naep/index.html)